We are reader-supported. When you buy through links on our site, we may earn an affiliate commission. Read More...

 A mid-range option should satisfy most bike travelers.
 Mid-range builds have the best money to value ratio, are very reliable and durable, and add just a little bit of weight.

 Of course, if you have the money and you want the best of the best, that’s even better.
 You’ll probably get tens of thousands of miles out of it, while spending minimum amounts on maintenance and upkeep.
+With a really high budget, you can also get an electric touring bike, which is especially useful for senior travelers.

-Tires are incredibly important on any bike, but even more so on touring bikes.
+Tires are incredibly important on any bike, but even more so on the best touring bikes.
 Most bike travelers are not looking to go very fast, so they can get away with wider tires.
 In return, wide tires make riding more comfortable and let you carry more weight.

 Typically, touring tires should be at least 32 mm wide.
 However, 35mm, 38mm, or 40mm are the most common choices.
 If you’re sticking to paved roads, go for slick tires, or choose treaded tires if you’re planning to go off-road.